 The Lewis & Clark Library presents

-The Big Read Under The Big Sky VI
+The Big Read Under The Big Sky VII

-The Lewis & Clark Library and partners invite you to take part in the Big Read Under The Big Sky VI by reading Amy Tan's The Joy Luck Club.
+The Lewis & Clark Library and partners invite you to take part in the Big Read Under The Big Sky VII by reading F. Scott Fitzgerald's The Great Gatsby.
 You can pick up a copy at any library location (Helena, Augusta, Lincoln, East Helena, or the Bookmobile).

-The Big Read is a program of the National Endowment for the Arts in partnership with Arts Midwest designed to revitalize the role of literary reading in American popular culture.
+The Big Read is a program of the National Endowment for the Arts designed to revitalize the role of literary reading in American popular culture.
 Reading at Risk: A Survey of Literary Reading in America, a 2004 NEA report, identified a critical decline in reading for pleasure among American adults.
 The Big Read addresses this issue by bringing communities together to read, discuss, and celebrate books and writers from American and world literature.